MyCryptoHQ/support.mycrypto.com/src/content/accessing-your-wallet/access-wallet-keystore-file.md

 2. Not recoverable if Lost or Forgotten
     * MyCrypto does not store any information.
 We only have access to information that is publicly available on the blockchain.
 Hardware wallets at least give you a chance to restore your wallet if you lose the device using the 12-word seed phrase if you have backed it up correctly.
     * If you lose the keystore file or forget the password, there is almost no guarantee that you will ever gain access back to the wallet

+### What is a Keystore File?

+A keystore file (sometimes called a UTC gile) in Ethereum is an encrypted version of your private key.
+They are generated using your private key and a password that you use to encrypt it.
+If you open up your keystore file in a text editor it contains data pertaining to the encryption of the private key.

+*Note: Your keystore file has a .json file extension.
+If you try to convert it to any other file extension, then it may break when you try to convert it back.
+Don't do this.
+If you want to understand the contents of your json file, referece this [medium article by Julien.Maffre](https://medium.com/@julien.maffre/what-is-an-ethereum-keystore-file-86c8c5917b97).*

 ### Accessing your Wallet